microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/examples/v1.0-beta/Test-MgUserSecurityInformationProtectionSensitivityLabelApplication.md

 		)
 	}
 }
-Test-MgUserSecurityInformationProtectionSensitivityLabelApplication -UserId $userId -BodyParameter $params
+Test-MgBetaUserSecurityInformationProtectionSensitivityLabelApplication -UserId $userId -BodyParameter $params
 ```
-This example shows how to use the Test-MgUserSecurityInformationProtectionSensitivityLabelApplication Cmdlet.
+This example shows how to use the Test-MgBetaUserSecurityInformationProtectionSensitivityLabelApplication Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).